jacobjmarks/pwsh/README.md

 Designed to be largely non-opinionated, non-clobbering, and repeatable.

-Uses Window's [winget](https://learn.microsoft.com/en-us/windows/package-manager/) over other third-party package managers for lightweight and as-native application installation.
+Utilises the [Windows Package Manager](https://learn.microsoft.com/en-us/windows/package-manager/) over other third-party options for lightweight and as-native application installation.

 ## Usage